ventoy/Ventoy/README.md

 * 100% open source
 * Simple to use
 * Fast (limited only by the speed of copying files)
-* Can be installed in USB/Local Disk/SSD/NVMe/SD card
+* Can be installed on USB/Local Disk/SSD/NVMe/SD card
-* Directly boots from boot files, no extraction needed
+* Directly boots from ISO/WIM/IMG/VHD(x)/EFI boot files, no extraction needed
 * Can browse and boot boot files on your local disk
 * No need to be continuous in disk for bootable files
 * MBR and GPT partition style supported (1.0.15+)